Emergence via non-existence of averages: Introduction

 where $\mathrm{Leb}$ is the normalized Lebesgue measure on $M$.
-(The measurability of $x\mapsto d_{W^1}\left( \delta _x^n , \nu \right)$ for any $\nu \in \mathbb P(M)$ is ensured by \cite[Proposition 1.10]{Berger2017}.)
 This was called \emph{metric emergence} in \cite{BB}, because they needed to distinguish it with another emergence (called \emph{topological emergence}, see \eqref{eq:0401} for definition).
 We also use their terminology, that is, $\mathscr E_{\mathrm{Leb}}(\epsilon )$ will be called metric emergence at scale $\epsilon >0$.
-(To be more precise, in \cite{BB} they also studied metric emergences $\mathscr E_\mu (\epsilon )$ for any probability measure $\mu$ defined by \eqref{dfn:metricemergence} with $\mu$ instead of $\mathrm{Leb}$, and obtained a variational principle for metric and topological emergences.)
+(To be more precise, in \cite{BB} they also studied metric emergences $\mathscr E_\mu (\epsilon )$ for any probability measure $\mu$ on a compact metric space $X$ (not necessarily a manifold) defined by \eqref{dfn:metricemergence} with $\mu$ instead of $\mathrm{Leb}$, and obtained a variational principle for metric and topological emergences.)